-F2 Creation of Cash Flow Forecasts
+F2 Cash Flow Forecasts

 Cash flow is the money entering and leaving the business over a period of time.
 A cash flow forecast is a prediction of future inflows and outflows over a period of time whereas a cash flow statement is a record of inflows and outflows that have already occurred.